-Susan has worked in the early childhood field for more than 32 years.
+Susana has worked in the early childhood field for more than 32 years.
 She began in 1987 as a family child care provider during her husband’s service with the Marine Corps.
 Since 1999, she has been an adjunct faculty member with Arizona Western College (AWC) in Yuma, AZ, where she teaches and provides advisement for students in the child development associate (CDA) certificate and early childhood education degree programs.
 For 18 years, she has collaborated with Central Arizona College to oversee and maintain the early childhood education/professional career pathway project for AWC students.
 She currently serves as a CDA professional development specialist for the Council for Professional Recognition.
-Susan has been married for 36 years and has two sons and five grandchildren.
+Susana has been married for 36 years and has two sons and five grandchildren.

 Kristine began working with preschool age children in the early 1990s while finishing her bachelor’s degree in education at San Jose State University in California.
 After moving to Tucson in 1996, she taught for ten years in preschool classrooms for ages 3 to 5 years old as well as three years in a kindergarten classroom.
 In addition to teaching preschool, she also worked in student services at Pima Community College.
 When she is not out in the community assisting early childhood providers with the Registry, Kristine can be found in her studio working on jewelry and fused glass art projects.